-In 1876 Grantham's place in railway legend became established when the Great Northern was the first company to run express passenger services for more than 100 miles without a stop, this being the 105½ miles between London King’s Cross and Grantham.
-Grantham was an ideal distance from London to be chosen as a regular staging point for changing steam locomotives.
-From 1862 until 1963 men based at Grantham 'Loco', as the engine shed was known, had charge of a fleet of the world's most advanced express steam locomotives, sometimes including the famous Flying Scotsman and the record holder Mallard.
+The town's place in railway legend was established internationally in 1876, when the Great Northern became the first company to run express passenger services for more than 100 miles without a stop.
+This was the 105½ miles between London and Grantham.
+From then until the engine shed closed in 1963, footplate crew and maintenance staff based at Grantham 'Loco', as it was known, had charge of a fleet of the world's most advanced express steam locomotives.
+They sometimes included the famous Flying Scotsman and the speed record holder Mallard.

+We hope you enjoy your journey through Grantham's vibrant and fascinating railway history.
 Our site can easily be explored using the menu above, which appears at the top of every page.
 There are also links within the site to facilitate progress to the next page in a sequence.
-We hope you enjoy your journey through Grantham's vibrant and fascinating railway history.

 We are continually looking to broaden our knowledge and add content, so if you think you can provide new information, or you would like to comment on any aspect of the website, please get in touch using our Contact Us form.